yabellini/docs.carpentries.org/topic_folders/policies/enforcement-guidelines.md

 ##### Accountability

-The CoC committee will submit a report to The Carpentries Executive Council and The Carpentries Executive Director in the event of an ongoing resolution, such as a termed suspension or ban.
+The CoC committee will submit a report to The Carpentries Executive Council and The Carpentries Executive Director in the event of an ongoing resolution such as a termed suspension or ban.

 The CoC committee will never publicly discuss the details of an incident; any public statements will be made by The Carpentries Executive Council.